-The number of Board employees to be retained to protect life and property when all previously appropriated funding is expended, is $\underline{10}$ (site representative at each designated DOE defense nuclear site and either the General Counsel or Deputy General Counsel).
+The number of Board employees to be retained to protect life and property when all previously appropriated funding is expended, is 14 (two resident inspectors at each of the five designated DOE defense nuclear sites, one attorney, one contracting officer, one human resources specialist and one information technology specialist).
 This number does not include Board members.